2001 Canadian Grand Prix: Qualifying

-Saturday's afternoon one hour qualifying session saw each driver was limited to twelve laps, with the grid order decided by their fastest laps.
+Saturday's afternoon one hour qualifying session saw each driver limited to twelve laps, with the grid order decided by their fastest laps.
 During this session, the 107% rule was in effect, which necessitated each driver to set a time within 107 per cent of the quickest lap to qualify for the race.
-Conditions were warm and clear for qualifying.
-Michael Schumacher took the thirty-eighth pole position of his career with a one-minute and 15.782 seconds lap that he set with twelve minutes remaining.
-He was joined on the grid's front row by Ralf Schumacher who set a time 0.515 seconds slower than his brother after heavily altering his car's set-up.
-Coulthard ran wide at the final chicane during his first timed lap but improved in the final sector on his last try for third.
-Fourth-placed Trulli was ordered to parc fermé at the entry of the pit lane and he felt it prevented him from bettering his time due to the long amount of time he was kept there by marshals.
-Barrichello qualified fifth but he was the cause of the first red flag when he launched over the kerbing at the final chicane and hit the Wall of Champions sideways with the right-hand side of his vehicle.
-He was unhurt and he drove the spare Ferrari F2001 optimised for his teammate Michael Schumacher.
-Panis took sixth and Räikkönen understeered on the run into the L'Epingle hairpin and narrowly avoided the Wall of Champions after going airborne over the kerbs at the final turn.
-Häkkinen switched to the spare McLaren MP4-16 optimised for his teammate Coulthard after damaging his main car's right-hand side radiator and undertray by launching over the high kerb at the final corner but a misfiring engine restricted him to eighth.
+Conditions were warm and sunny for qualifying.
+27 minutes into qualifying, Michael Schumacher took the 38th pole position of his career with a 1:15.782 lap that he set on his sixth timed lap with 12 minutes remaining, the only driver to set a sub-1:16 time.
+His brother Ralf Schumacher was 0.515 seconds slower in second and set his best time on the harder Michelin compound on his ninth try 38 minutes in after he heavily altered his racing set-up.
+Coulthard ran wide at the final chicane during his first timed lap but improved in the final sector on his last try late in the session for third, moving from fourth and demoting Trulli to the position.
+Trulli was ordered to parc fermé at the entry of the pit lane and he felt it prevented him from bettering his time due to the long amount of time he was kept there by marshals.
+Barrichello qualified fifth but he was the cause of the first red flag when he lost control of his Ferrari, launched over the kerbing at the final chicane leading onto the start/finish straight and hit the Wall of Champions sideways with the Ferrari's right-hand side 40 minutes into the session.
+He was unhurt and he returned to the pit lane to drive the spare Ferrari F2001 optimised for his teammate Michael Schumacher, while marshals spent five minutes cleaning the track of debris and removing Barrichello's stricken car.
+Barrichello's fastest time was recorded on his last run.
+Panis took sixth, qualifying ahead of teammate Villeneuve for the fourth time in the season.
+Räikkönen understeered on the run into the L'Epingle hairpin and narrowly avoided the Wall of Champions after going airborne over the kerbs at the final turn.
+Häkkinen switched to the spare McLaren MP4-16 optimised for his teammate Coulthard after damaging his main car's right-hand side radiator and undertray by aggressively launching over the high kerb at the final corner but a misfiring engine restricted him to eighth.

 Villeneuve and Montoya rounded out the top ten qualifiers.

-Heidfeld was the fastest competitor not to qualify in the top ten because his best lap time was 1.383 seconds slower than Michael Schumacher's pole lap and Heidfeld triggered the second stoppage with two minutes to go when he crashed heavily at the final chicane and his car's monocoque was rebuilt for the race.
-Zonta achieved his team principal Eddie Jordan's prediction qualifying twelfth and made a driving error on the approach to the first corner.
-Jos Verstappen begun from thirteenth.
-The Jaguar pair of de la Rosa and Irvine placed fourteenth and fifteenth and the former slowed and he was almost hit by Irvine leaving the final chicane.
-Alesi had brake instability and a lack of traction en route to sixteenth and his Prost teammate Luciano Burti could not optimise his car's handling for nineteenth.
-On his maiden appearance at the circuit, Enrique Bernoldi qualified seventeenth and Giancarlo Fisichella took eighteenth in the faster of the two Benettons as he picked up a large amount of understeer due to changes in the track surface and changed his car's downforce for better straightline speed.
-Jenson Button had an excessive amount of understeer and he took twentieth.
-The Minardis of Fernando Alonso and Tarso Marques occupied the final row of the grid in twenty-first and twenty-second.
-After qualifying, Alonso had all of his qualifying times disallowed because the front wing on his car was found by scrutineers to be less than 100 mm above the regulation reference plate.
+Heidfeld was the fastest competitor not to qualify in the top ten because his best lap time was 1.383 seconds slower than Michael Schumacher's pole lap and Heidfeld triggered the second stoppage with a minute and 35 seconds remaining when he crashed heavily at the final chicane and debris and Heidfeld's stricken vehicle needed to be removed from the circuit.
+Although Heidfeld was unhurt, his car's monocoque was rebuilt for the race.
+Zonta achieved his team principal Eddie Jordan's prediction qualifying 12th and made a driving error on the approach to the first corner.
+Jos Verstappen begun from 13th.
+The Jaguar pair of De la Rosa and Irvine placed 14th and 15th and the former slowed and he was almost hit by Irvine (whom he qualified ahead for the first time in the season) leaving the final chicane.
+Alesi had brake instability and a lack of traction en route to 16th and his Prost teammate Luciano Burti could not optimise his car's handling for 19th.
+On his maiden appearance at the circuit, Enrique Bernoldi qualified 17th and Giancarlo Fisichella took 18th in the faster of the two Benettons as he picked up a large amount of understeer due to changes in the track surface and changed his car's downforce for better straightline speed.
+Jenson Button had an excessive amount of understeer and he took 20th.
+The Minardis of Fernando Alonso and Tarso Marques occupied the final row of the grid in 21st and 22nd; Alonso dove into the gravel trap at the first turn during his first timed lap.
+Improvements to engines, chassis and tyre technology across the entire grid allowed 15 drivers to lap faster than Michael Schumacher's 1997 pole lap time.